4hiziri/rocket-chat/README.md

 ## Usage
 `M-x rocket-chat`

-You need enter server url, user name and password.
+You need enter server url (like https://example.com), user name and password.
-Then you can see some channels.
-You can enter channel by C-m on channel name.
+Then channels list shows up.

 Key bind
 + `C-c C-l`
-  - Return channel list.
+  - Return to channels list.
 + `C-c C-n`
   - If new post exists, fetch it.
 + `C-c C-u`